 TikTok enables users to create short, fifteen-second videos on their phones and post the content to a public platform.
 Videos are enhanced with music and visual elements, such as filters and stickers, and can also be co-created with other users through a split screen “duet” feature.

-TikTok’s youthful target demographic and the nature of the content people create and share on the platform have put the app’s privacy aspects in the spotlight in recent months.
+TikTok’s youthful target demographic and the nature of the content people create and share on the platform have put the app’s permissions and privacy aspects in the spotlight in recent months.
 Also, questions about where TikTok data is stored has led people to raise questions about who might have access to that data.